plfa/plfa.github.io/src/plfa/part1/Relations.lagda.md

 `with` is followed by an expression and one or more subsequent lines.
-Each line begins with an ellipsis (`...`) and a vertical bar (`|`), followed by a pattern to be matched against the expression and the right-hand side of the equation.
+Each line begins with an ellipsis (`...`) and a vertical bar (`|`), followed by a pattern to be matched against the expression on the right-hand side of the equation.

 Every use of `with` is equivalent to defining a helper function.
 For example, the definition above is equivalent to the following: